Amy Zell, BSc (Eng)’16

 Maintaining and expanding on the friendships and networking relationships she built as a student were key to helping Zell find her way to her current job, which she heard about through a woman she met at a Young Women in Energy event.

 “I went into engineering because I wanted to combine technical skills with management consulting and that leadership aspect,” Zell says.
 “My experience with ESS helped a lot.
 In my job now, I am able to evaluate organizations and processes, look at how we can improve things, and then actually follow through and implement change.”

 I went into engineering because I wanted to combine technical skills with management consulting and that leadership aspect.

 How did UCalgary’s Schulich School of Engineering prepare you to be an engineer?

 I came in to school wanting to do any kind of engineering except mechanical because my uncle did that and I thought it sounded really boring, even though I didn’t really have a good sense of what he did.
 First year and second year were pretty eye-opening.
 You actually dive into mechanical engineering and you get more of a taste of what it means to be a real mechanical engineer – and that’s what I decided I wanted to do.

 What were your Schulich School of Engineering highlights?

 I’m a people person.
-I love people and so I really got that through the Engineering Students’ Society (ESS) and Engineers Without Borders and the various other groups I was a part of.
-By the time I was president of ESS in my fifth year, I was committing around 40 hours a week of volunteering through ESS.
+I love people and so I really got that through the Engineering Students’ Society (ESS), Engineers Without Borders and the various other groups I was a part of.
+By the time I was president of ESS in my fifth year, I was committing around 40 hours a week to volunteering through ESS.